 The Masai huts are simple: two beds of straw and skins and a fire pit.
 A small hole as a window and the entrance resembles a small labyrinth to ward off enemies.

 Edwin Kisuto is 28 and grew up like that.
 Because Edwin is Maasai.
 Today he owns a cell phone, one eMailAddress and a driver's license.
 He transfers his money with the mobile payment system MPESA.
 And he would like to travel to America.

 Not much thought of education

 His life has changed radically by the fact that one day men came to his village and determined that every family has to send a child to school.

-For the Maasai did not think much of schooling.
-They lived on livestock and moved around.
-Therefore, sending a child to school was a punishment for her: "If a child went away for a while, it might never come back," says Edwin.
+For the Masai did not think much of schooling.
+They lived from cattle-raising and moved about.
+To send a child to school was therefore a punishment for her: "When a child left, it might never come back," says Edwin.

 School as punishment?

 Therefore, they had to force the Maasai.
 Edwin remembers well that the men came with policemen to his village to pick him up.
-Edwin had been selected by his father: "I thought they were trying to punish me," he says.
+Edwin had been selected by his father: "I thought they wanted to punish me," he says.
 He had to walk five kilometers every morning and five kilometers in the evening: "I was away all day."

 Scholarship for high school

-So good that he was selected to go to high school after primary school: "My parents could only have afforded that if they had sold a bull or a sheep," says Edwin.
-But Edwin was lucky: He got a scholarship for gifted students.
+So good that he was chosen to go to High School after primary school: "My parents could only have afforded that if they had sold a bull or a sheep," says Edwin.
+But Edwin was lucky: he got a scholarship for gifted students.

-And even more: Scholarship provider Richard Bonham hired him even as a driver and financed him the required driving license.
-For this he had to go to Nairobi for a few weeks - the first time in a big city: "I had a constant cough because the air was so bad," he says.
+And even more: Scholarship provider Richard Bonham hired him even as a driver and financed him the necessary driving license.
+For that he had to go to Nairobi for a few weeks - the first time in a big city: "I had a constant cough because the air was so bad," he says.